 However, the economics of cloud computing can be quite complex to understand, as several factors impact your cloud ROI.
-For example, when choosing the right cloud solution, there are dozens of different configurations to choose from, each one differing in terms of the number of CPU cores, memory and local storage attached to it.
+For example, when choosing the right cloud solution, there are dozens of different configurations to choose from, each one differing in terms of the number of CPU cores, memory, and local storage attached to it.
 To help you through that, let's look into cloud economics in detail.

-What is cloud economics?
+What is Cloud Economics?

-In the simplest term, economics of cloud computing deal with the knowledge concerning the principles, costs, and benefits of cloud computing.
+In the simplest term, the economics of cloud computing deal with the knowledge concerning the principles, costs, and benefits of cloud computing.
 For any organization to derive the greatest value for the business, it must specifically determine how cloud services can affect IT budget, security and IT infrastructure.
-There is no hard and fast formula to determine that, it all depends on the assessing the costs pertaining to infrastructure, management, staffing need, research and development (R&D), security and support.
-All these factors are analyzed to determine if moving to the cloud makes logical next step forward as per organization's specific circumstances and needs.
+There is no hard and fast formula to determine that, it all depends on assessing the costs pertaining to infrastructure, management, staffing need, research and development (R&D), security, and support.
+All these factors are analyzed to determine if moving to the cloud makes a logical next step forward as per the organization's specific circumstances and needs.

-How to calculate the cost of moving to the cloud?
+How to Calculate the Cost of Moving to the Cloud?

-Total cost of ownership
+The total cost of ownership

 Cost of your current data center

-That's the first step- to calculate the amount of time, money and infrastructure required in running your current data center.
-Once you determine the scope and scale of your current IT infrastructure, it will provide you the baseline to help you calculate the potential cost of the cloud resources you'll consume and compare it to current cost levels.
+That's the first step- to calculate the amount of time, money, and infrastructure required in running your current data center.
+Once you determine the scope and scale of your current IT infrastructure, it will provide you with the baseline to help you calculate the potential cost of the cloud resources you'll consume and compare it to current cost levels.

 To precisely calculate the cost of your current data center, make sure to include all aspects.
-For example, IT infrastructure consisting of hardware and software that can include physical servers, software licenses, maintenance contracts, warranties, supplies, material, spare parts, and anything else that you directly pay for.
+For example, IT infrastructure consists of hardware and software that can include physical servers, software licenses, maintenance contracts, warranties, supplies, material, spare parts, and anything else that you directly pay for.
 You need the cost of all these to correctly estimate how much your current IT infrastructure cost.
 Then there are operational costs as well that include labor, facilities used to house IT hardware, internet connectivity.
-These operational costs are the part of the cost of your data center as well.
+These operational costs are part of the cost of your data center as well.